raipc/atsd-api-python/README.md

 ###SQL queries

-To perform SQL queries, use `query` method from SQLService.
+To perform SQL queries, use `query` method from the SQLService.
-Returned table will be an instance of `DataFrame` class.
+Returned table will be an instance of the `DataFrame` class.

 ```python